buildbot/buildbot/master/docs/manual/configuration/properties.rst

     In particular, source steps set the `got_revision` property.

 If the same property is supplied in multiple places, the final appearance takes precedence.
-For example, a property set in a builder configuration will override one supplied by a scheduler.
+For example, a property set in a builder configuration will override the one supplied by the scheduler.

 Properties are stored internally in JSON format, so they are limited to basic types of data: numbers, strings, lists, and dictionaries.